UCRDarkMatter/CASCADE/README.md

 - `G4NEUTRONHP_USE_RAW_EXCITATION`: Set to `1` (true) to use the excitation energy of the nucleus post-capture as in G4ParticleHPCaptureFS plus a correction factor.
 Set to `0` (false) for a fixed excitation energy.
 - `G4NEUTRONHP_DO_UNPLACED`: Set to `1` (true) to simulate unplaced gammas in the ENSDF nuclear level structure.
 This will require the use of Photon Evaporation to de-excite further.
 Set to `0` (false) to ignore unplaced gammas.
 - `CAPGAM_DATA_DIR`: Set the directory of the CapGamData database.

-## Preventing Simulation of Certain Isotopes

-To prevent CASCADE from simulating a certain isotope, remove that isotope’s file from `CapGamData`.
-Geant4 will then use its default methods to simulate neutron capture for this isotope.

 ## Documentation and Contact